 docker search --filter is-official=true --filter stars=500 mysql

-docker search output.
+docker search output.8. docker push

 The docker push command signifies that you’ll proportion your images inside the Docker Hub registry or a private repository.